 Tap into existing facebook communities.
 Join the group and start participating in the discussions.
 If you manage to attract some interest, direct them to your landing page of your marketplace to sign up for your email list.

 You should also think about who the major influencers of your target customers are.
 Are they active bloggers?
 Contact them and try to make them early ambassadors of your marketplace.

-3. Existing users to be super engaged with the platform
+Existing users to be super engaged with the marketplace

 It is very crucial to handhold the initial users of your marketplace.
-One to one interactions with initial users will not only boost the users confidence in the marketplace but will hand out first hand feedback to you.
-The feedback will help you identify the loopholes of the marketplace and ensure a smooth user experience to the future users.
+One-to-one interactions with initial users will not only boost the user’s confidence in the marketplace but will hand out first-hand feedback to you.
+The feedback will help you identify the loopholes of the marketplace and ensure a smooth user experience for future users.

 For a marketplace, it is a clever idea to have your supply bring in demand for you.
-Suppliers/ experts are bound to have a customer base before they enroll to your marketplace.
-As marketplace owners, you should focus on their existing user base to come onboard as they are familiar with the expert and will not have trust issues with the platform.
+Suppliers/ experts are bound to have a customer base before they enroll in your marketplace.
+As marketplace owners, you should focus on their existing user base to come on board as they are familiar with the expert and will not have trust issues with the platform.

 The more professional the seller comes across, the more likely the buyer will purchase from them.
 You might want to consider creating “How to Guides” to help sellers present themselves well on the marketplace.